primate-run/primate/docs/docs/database.md

   Custom.ts             # custom module using db directly
 ```

-That’s all you need to wire databases into your app.
+That's all you need to wire databases into your app.